-FACILITY RENTAL AGREEMENT-Revision 2020
+FACILITY RENTAL AGREEMENT

-Name of Applicant:

-Phone:

-Proof of Residency:]

-Organization:]

-Community Affiliation:

-Address:

-E-mail Address:

-Date to be Used:

-Time: (from) (to)

-Activity Description:

-Signature: 7

-Attach additional information if necessary.
-This information can be entered on-line.

-1--AGREEMENT & APPLICANT/USER RESPONSILITY:

-The undersigned hereby makes application to Thurston County Fire Protection District 8 ("District") for use of District facilities and certifies that the application is correct.
-The applicant/user further agrees that they will observe the General Rules for District Meeting Room Use, which are furnished as part of this Facility Rental Agreement.
-The applicant/user further agrees to reimburse the District for any and all damage arising from their use of the facilities.
-Applicant/user understands and agrees that this Facility Rental Agreement may be revoked or cancelled at any time with or without cause and shall have no claim or right to damages or reimbursement for any loss, damage or expense resulting from such revocation or cancellation.
+Name of Applicant Phone Organization: Address: Date to be Used: Time: (from) (to) Activity Description: Attach additional information n if necessary.
+1AGREEMENT & APPLICANT/USER RESPONSILITY: lication to Thurston County Fire Protection I District 8 ("District") for use of the application is correct.
+The applicant/use observe the General Rules for Distr rict Meeting Room Use, which are furnished as part of this Facility Rental Agreement.
+The applicant/user furth ner agrees to reimburse the District for any an d all damage arising from their nderstands and agrees that this Facility Rental t cause and shall have no claim or right to dan nages or reimbursement for any loss, damage or expense resulting fro om such revocation or cancellation.
+2USER FEE: ser fee by the applicant/user shall be determi ned by the Fire Chief based on "Community Use of District Facilities". med by the the older based of and bre various or a service a const, a car 3HOLD HARMLESS: The applicant/user agrees to exercise e the utmost care in the use of the facilities and holds the District harmless heir use of said facilities.
+The undersigned ployees, and agents from and against any clair from any claim, injury or damage to persons due to occupancy and use of, said fac cility by the undersigned applicant/user and gu ests.
+4INSURANCE COVERAGE: rior to its use of the facilities, occurrence based liability insurance with ability and \$100,000 property damage, toge District as an insured party and acknowledging nsurance shall be filed with this application. -8 8 8 Printed Name: Signature: Date: Application received by Date: User fee accepted by: Date:(Check Number: This shall constitute the Applic cant's receipt for fees paid.

-2--USER FEE (IF APPLICABLE):

-The requirement for payment of a user fee by the applicant/user shall be determined by the Fire Chief or designee based on the provisions of District Policy 1-32 "Community Use of District Facilities".

-3--HOLD HARMLESS:

-The applicant/user agrees to exercise the utmost care in the use of the facilities and holds the District harmless from all liabilities resulting from their use of said facilities.
-The undersigned agrees to indemnify and hold harmless the District, its officers, employees, and agents from and against any claim, damage, liability, judgment, cost, penalty or attorney fees arising from any claim, injury or damage to persons or property occurring during or due to occupancy and use of, said facility by the undersigned applicant/user and guests.
-In the event it is necessary for the District to employ legal counsel to enforce provision of this Agreement, the applicant/user agrees to pay all reasonable costs incurred by the District for such enforcement.

-4--INSURANCE COVERAGE (IF APPLICABLE):

-If required by the Fire Chief or designee, applicant/user agrees to obtain, prior to its use of the facilities, occurrence based liability insurance with minimum benefits of \$1,000,000 liability and \$100,000 property damage, together with a certificate of such insurance specifically naming the District as an insured party and acknowledging the foregoing hold harmless agreement.
-A copy of this proof of insurance shall be filed with this application.

-5--AVAILABILITY AND APPROVAL:

-Facility use will be considered in the "first-come, first-served" order of receipt of fully completed and approved Facility Rental Agreement forms.
-A District Facility Use Calendar will be maintained and is available on the District's website.
+- The Facility Rental Agreement application must be signed by an authorized representative of the organization and submitted to the Fire Chief at Fire Station #81, at 3506 Shincke Rd.
+N.E., Olympia, WA 98506 a minimum of 30 days prior to the use of the facility. - Facility use will be considered in the "first-come, first-served" order of receipt of fully completed and signed Facility Rental Agreement forms.
+A District Facility Use Calendar will be maintained and is available on the District's website. - Payment for a user fee of \$150 shall be included with the Facility Rental Agreement if the party is subject to such fee as defined in District Policy 1-32 "Community Use of District Facilities". - The applicant must review and sign the Facility Rental Agreement and be familiar with the General Rules for Fire District Meeting Room Use.

-The District may provide limited space for community users of the Boston Harbor Station 8-3 facilities for storage of their items.
-The available space will be limited to that designated by the District.
-The District shall have access to the storage space and retain a copy of such key or combination in a secured location.

-Applicants are limited to one rental use per month unless otherwise approved by the Fire Chief or designee.
-The applicant must review and sign the Facility Rental Agreement and be familiar with the General Rules for Fire District Meeting Room Use.
 By signing, the applicant agrees to observe and enforce these rules/guidelines and agree that he/she will be present at all times during the proposed function.